shaunzlim0123/shaunzlim0123/README.md

   - Bachelor of Science (Data Science) from the University of Sydney

 - 🔍 **About Me:**
-  I'm passionate about exploring innovative technologies—especially autonomous agents and large language models (LLMs)—to build smart software solutions and derive actionable insights from data.
+  I'm passionate about exploring innovative technologies, especially autonomous agents and large language models (LLMs) to build smart software solutions and derive actionable insights from data.

 ## 📊 Notable Projects